-I am the original 'sea painter' - not painting views of the sea, but immersing my canvases in the water and pouring my colours on the wet surface.
-Sometimes the waves wipe the canvas clean, but the movement of the breaking waves work with me to shape the final sea painting.
-On occasion the wind has nearly carried me off sailing with the canvas!
-After years of experimentation, I use acrylics mixed with sea-water which help me achieve the results I want.
-The finished painting will still be wet, for once dry, the colours lose their movability.
+Jeff Hoare was the original 'sea painter' - not painting views of the sea, but immersing large canvases in the water and pouring colours on the wet surface.
+Sometimes the waves wipe the canvas clean, but the movement of the breaking waves work with the artist to shape the final sea painting.
+On occasion the wind has nearly carried him off with the canvas!
+After years of experimentation, Jeff came to use acrylics mixed with sea-water.
+The finished painting will still be wet, for once dry, the colours lose their movement.
 The pictures don't represent the sea as a formal picture, but in their abstract vibrancy capture the motion, the feel and the depth of the elements.

-I find my subjects from the environment and I paint generally outdoors on the spot, not indoors.
-I absorb the energy around me and I feel that my paintings reflect or capture something of the natural world and energy in which I find myself, if only for a fleeting moment.
-No one moment in time will ever be the same - so there is pressure to work fast.
+Jeff worked outdoors, rarely indoors.
+He believed in looking at his surroundings, absorbing what he saw and converting the energy into his work.
+His paintings reflect or capture something of the natural world and energy around him, if only for a fleeting moment in time.
+No one instance will ever be the same - so there is pressure to work fast.

 Studies : 1946 -1952

 Chelsea School of Art, London; Royal College of Art, London; University of Swansea.
 Studied mime, modern dance and trained in educational television.

 Teaching experience: 1963 - 1990 : painting, drawing, experimental group projects at both under graduate and postgraduate levels, also in adult education.